pingcap/docs-cn/op-guide/migration.md

+---
+title: Migrating Data from MySQL to TiDB
+category: advanced
+---

-# Migrating data from MySQL to TiDB
+# Migrating Data from MySQL to TiDB

 ## Overview